Man claims £325,000 following appendectomy errors

 A client (LG) approached Express Solicitors after an incomplete appendectomy came back to haunt him sixteen years later when he was unexpectedly rushed to emergency surgery.
 He underwent a laparotomy, hemicolectomy and ileostomy and suffered from permanent scarring and health issues.

-Due to the immense strain that this negligence has put on an unsuspecting man, solicitor Ben Gent and the team fought his corner to secure a £325,000 compensation payment.
+Due to the immense strain that this negligence has put on an unsuspecting man, solicitor Ben Gent and the medical negligence team fought his corner to secure a £325,000 compensation payment for surgical negligence.
 Despite a lengthy legal battle and other firms turning his case down, LG received the compensation he deserved due to the passionate support of our legal team who sought for nothing but the best for him and his family.

 Surgical errors leaves a man with permanent health concerns